kevinshenyang07/notes-and-projects/README.md

 [Give Me Some Credit](https://github.com/kevinshenyang07/notes-and-projects/tree/gh-pages/projects/Give_Me_Some_Credit/Give_Me_Some_Credit.ipynb)

-Use random forest and gradient boosting trees to predict serious delinquencies in next two years.
-Parameters tuned by grid search cross-validation, followed by cost analysis.
+Used Random Forest and Gradient Boosting Trees to predict serious delinquencies in next two years.
+Tuned parameters by grid search cross-validation and achieved the model AUC of 0.865, followed by prevention cost analysis.
 The model already reaches Kaggle bechmark with minimum feature engineering.

 [Wells Fargo Text Analysis](https://github.com/kevinshenyang07/notes-and-projects/blob/gh-pages/projects/Text_Anlysis_Wells_Fargo/Hashtags_TFIDF_KMeans_LDA_Word2Vec.ipynb)

-Use K-means clustering, topic model of LDA and Word2Vec to investigate relationships between topics and certain banks.
+Cleaned the tweets from scratch, used K-means Clustering, LDA Topic Model and Word2Vec to discover certain groupings and investigate differences of topics about each bank.

 [Geo-austin](https://github.com/kevinshenyang07/notes-and-projects/tree/gh-pages/projects/Open_Street_Map_Austin)

-Use BeautifulSoup to parse large XML file provided by Open Street Map into JSON, explore the data in MongoDB and visualize it with tableau.
+Clean and parse large XML file provided by Open Street Map into JSON, explore and aggregate the data in MongoDB and visualize it with tableau.

 [Prediction Service Demo](https://github.com/kevinshenyang07/notes-and-projects/tree/gh-pages/projects/Prediction_Service_Demo)

-Use flask and cherrypy to build a minimally viable web service, use spark and its mllib to process data and provide recommendations on Yelp businesses.
+With Yelp open dataset, used Flask and cherrypy to build a minimally viable web service, used Spark and Alternating Least Square to process data and provide city-wise recommendations on Yelp businesses.

 [Define Data Analyst](https://github.com/kevinshenyang07/notes-and-projects/tree/gh-pages/projects/Define_Data_Analyst)